IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/unit_models/drum.rst

 Constraints
 -----------

-As mentioned above, the drum model imports a `waterflash` and mixer models, specific documentation for these models can be obtained in:
+As mentioned above, the drum model imports a `HelmPhaseSeparator` and mixer models, specific documentation for these models can be obtained in:
 Once the water enters the tank model the main equations calculate water velocity and pressure drop calculation due to gravity based on water level and contraction to downcomer.
 Water level (drum_leve) is either fixed for steady state simulation or calculated for dynamic model (Dynamic = True)